 The anti-communism propagated now was paradoxically not only steeped in nationalist sentiments, but was also nurtured by widespread sentiments about Korea's putative backwardness compared to the West, an underdevelopment that could only be cured by progressive Americanization in the eyes of many.
-"A Western-oriented worldview was aligned with anti-communism and the hatred toward North Korea was internalized and intensified", writes Yi Sam-song, and claims that consequently, "the pre-existing conflict with the United States and Korea thus evaporated in the Koreans' longing to emulate the United States, which was again the flip side of our shame about our own history" (quoted in Lee 2002:47).
-In order to fight the putative dangers of underdevelopment, economic competitiveness against the North was now made the number one goal, in such a way both securing the support of the United States and facilitating a further distinction from the brothers and sisters up North that were to be symbolically positioned even further out of reach.
+"A Western-oriented worldview was aligned with anti-communism and the hatred toward North

-&lt;sup>57 Historian Lee You-Jae, in his lecture "Historische Szenarien für die Zukunft auf der Koreanischen Halbinsel" (April 27 2011, North Korea conference in Neudietendorf, Germany) highlighted these discrepancies between Syngman Rhee's and Park Chung-hee's North Korea approaches.
+56 Historian Lee You-Jae, in his lecture "Historische Szenarien für die Zukunft auf der Koreanischen Halbinsel" (April 27 2011, North Korea conference in Neudietendorf, Germany) highlighted these discrepancies between Syngman Rhee's and Park Chung-hee's North Korea approaches.